jlooper/jlooper/README.md

 Find me on the interwebz at [jenlooper.com](http://jenlooper.com) or on Twitter [@jenlooper](http://twitter.com/jenlooper).
 Pronouns are she/her.

+## Projects of Note:

+I manage the Digital Humanities Toolbox, currently under development [here](https://github.com/Digital-Humanities-Toolbox).

+I also founded and am the Executive Director of the Front-End Foxes School, a boot camp for and by women, which you can find [here](https://frontendfoxes.school).

 ## Some fun facts:

 ✨ Even though I'm a Cloud Developer Advocate Lead at Microsoft I'm also a Google Developer Expert.